UnlyEd/next-right-now/docs/concepts/presets.md

 - [Dynamic i18n](../reference/terminology#nrn-terms) (content)
 - [Static i18n](../reference/terminology#nrn-terms) (website)

->Those are non-trivial features, and they can't always be build using open source software.
+Those are non-trivial features, and they can't always be build using open source software.

->
->They would be very complex to build from scratch, and the use of established standards and worldwide known vendors seemed as a necessity to answer our needs.
+They are non-trivial to build from scratch, and the use of established standards and worldwide known vendors sometimes helps a lot.

-Presets are meant to cover as much possibilities as possible.
+Presets are meant to provide various possibilities of recommended "base code".
 For instance, you may want to use:
 - SSG or SSR
 - Multi-tenants or Multiple Single-Tenants or Single Tenant
 - Static i18n using a vendor (e.g: Locize), or implemented using static files (no vendor), or maybe you don't need this feature at all